aadomn/aes/README.md

 # Fast constant-time AES implementations on 32-bit architectures

-This repository contains efficient constant-time implementations for the Advanced Encryption Standard (AES) algorithm as supplementary material for the paper [Fixslicing AES-like Ciphers - New bitsliced AES speed records on ARM Cortex-M and RISC-V](https://eprint.iacr.org/2020/1123.pdf) published in [TCHES](https://tches.iacr.org/index.php/TCHES/index) 2021, Volume 1.
+This repository contains efficient constant-time implementations for the Advanced Encryption Standard (AES) algorithm as supplementary material for the paper [Fixslicing AES-like Ciphers - New bitsliced AES speed records on ARM Cortex-M and RISC-V](https://eprint.iacr.org/2020/1123.pdf) published in [TCHES 2021/1](https://tches.iacr.org/index.php/TCHES/issue/archive).

 ## Structure of the repository